roc-lang/roc/examples/hello-world/web-platform/README.md

 Now open your browser at http://localhost:8080

-Some of the above steps can be automated by running `./build.sh`.

 ## Design Notes

 This demonstrates the basic design of hosts: Roc code gets compiled into a pure